awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 The following limitations apply to EC2 Fleet:
 + EC2 Fleet is available only through the API or AWS CLI\.
-+ You need to create a separate EC2 Fleet for each AWS Region\.
++ You need to create a separate EC2 Fleet for each region\.